Mr H. Connop & Son Stores – Brynmawr.

 Mr Henry Connop left Brynmawr to live at The Croft, Clevedon Road, Newport, Monmouthshire.

 In March 1911 Mr John Edward Davies of the Connop Stores, Beaufort Street, Brynmawr applied to sell small quantities of beer to allow him to sell bottles from the shop.
 The report stated his existing licence allowed him to sell 4 and a half gallons.
 Mr Davies must had been granted permission as he had his own bottles produced with his name embossed on them – J. E. Davies of Connop Stores, Brynmawr.
 These bottles are mostly dark green in colour.

 In 1927 Mr H. Connop was re-elected director of the Brynmawr and Blaina Gas Company.

 The Second Fire at the Store.

-On Thursday 29th August 1929 another fire broke out at the Connop Stores under the proprietorship of Mr J. E. Davies.
+On Thursday 29th of August 1929, another fire broke out at the Connop Stores under the proprietorship of Mr J. E. Davies.
 The fire started in the stables at the rear of the premises, efforts were made to rescue a horse that was trapped inside the building though the animal perished in the flames.
 The local fire brigade and police prevented the fire from spreading to other buildings.

 The Death of Mr Henry Connop.

-On Tuesday 2nd September 1930 Mr Henry Connop sadly passed away whilst in his car at Shaftsbury Street, Newport.
+On Tuesday 2nd of September 1930, Mr Henry Connop sadly passed away whilst in his car at Shaftsbury Street, Newport.
 It was reported that he was accompanied by his wife and by his son who was driving the car.
 He was reportedly living at the Laurels, Nantyglo at the time and was interred at the Abergavenny Old Church following a service at Nantyglo Church.